-Multi-source trigger operational modes:
+Multi-source trigger operational modes

-Pattern: Triggers on the logical AND of the three sources Chan1, Chan2 and Ext, where each source can be defined as high (H), low (L) or don't care (X).
+Pattern: Triggers on the logical AND of Chan1, Chan2 and Chan4, where each source can be defined as high (H), low (L) or don't care (X).
 The trigger can be selected at the beginning (entered) or at the end (exited) of the specified pattern.
-All the single-source operational modes are also available.

-Bi-level: This is a special condition of pattern trigger which allows the 9420 to trigger on any signal that exceeds a certain preset high or low trigger level.
+Bi-level: This is a special condition of pattern trigger which allows the oscilloscope to trigger on any signal that exceeds a certain preset high or low trigger level.
 The signal must be connected simultaneously to two channels.
 The third trigger channel must be set to don't care (X).

-State qualified: Allows the 9420 to trigger on any source (Chan1, Chan2 or Ext), while requiring that a certain pattern of the other two channels is present or absent.
-An additional wait by time or by number of events can be selected from the moment the pattern is valid to the moment at which the trigger is valid.
+State qualified: Allows the oscilloscope to trigger on any source (Chan1, Chan2 or Chan4), while requiring that a certain pattern of the other two channels is present or absent.
+In addition a delay by time or by number of events can be selected from the moment the pattern is valid.

-Time/Event qualified: Allows the 9420 to trigger on any source (Chan1, Chan2 or Ext), as soon as a certain pattern of the three channels is entered or exited.
-From the moment of validity, a delay until a source trigger is accepted can be defined in terms of time or number of events.
+Time/Event qualified: Allows the oscilloscope to trigger on any source (Chan1, Chan2 or Chan4) as soon as a certain pattern of the three channels is entered or exited.
+From the moment of validity, a delay can be defined in terms of time or number of events.